Welcome to www.mistriotis.com.

 - MSc Thesis (local copy) (2009).

-- Data Science at General Assembly course certificate.
+- Course certificate from Data Science at General Assembly.

 - Programming puzzles for those interested in fizbuzz related exercises.